 The retina is the light-sensitive tissue lining the back of the eye.
 The macula is a small area of the retina responsible for your central, detail vision.
 A retina specialist diagnoses and manages retinal diseases, including macular degeneration and diabetic eye disease.
 They surgically repair torn and detached retinas and treat problems with the vitreous, the gel-like substance in the middle of the eyeball.

 Glaucoma is a disease that affects the optic nerve, which connects the eye to the brain.
-If your eye does not circulate fluid inside the eye properly, pressure builds inside the eye and damages the optic nerve.
+The most common types of glaucoma are related to high pressure in the eye.
+If fluid does not circulate inside the eye properly, pressure builds inside the eye and damages the optic nerve.
 Glaucoma subspecialists use medicine, laser and surgery to manage eye pressure.

 Pediatric ophthalmologists treat eye conditions in infants and children.
 They diagnose and treat misalignment of the eyes, uncorrected refractive errors and vision differences between the two eyes, as well as childhood eye diseases and other conditions.
 Strabismus specialists also treat adults with eyes that do not work properly together.

 Oculoplastic surgeons repair damage to or problems with the eyelids, bones and other structures around the eyeball, and in the tear drainage system.
 They do medical injections around the eyes and face to improve the look and function of facial structures.

 Neuro-ophthalmologists take care of vision problems related to how the eyes interact with the brain, nerves and muscles.
 Among other conditions, they diagnose and treat optic nerve problems, various types of vision loss, double vision, abnormal eye movements, unequal pupil size, and eyelid abnormalities.
 Diseases which can cause these problems include strokes, brain tumors, multiple sclerosis, and thyroid eye disease.